YeOldeDM/lets-godot-roguelike/posts/step-4-dungen.md

 `rand_range(a,b)` returns a random `float` between a and b.
 We want all these values to be integers.
 Since these random values will eventually be used to reference an index in an array, it *needs* to be an integer type.
 We could use `int( rand_range(a,b) )` but that would round our floats down to the nearest integer.
 This would favor low numbers over higher ones, which isn't fair.
 You'd think that `round()` would return an integer, but it doesn't *(needs confirmation?)*. `round(3.14)` will return `3.0` and not `3`.
 We want `3`.
 So we need to round our random float, then convert to `int`.
 Whew!
 **For our game proper, we'll be rolling our own RNG functions which will be much more elegant to work with.
-But in the spirit of keeping this script independent from the rest of the program, we'll opt for this "brute force" approach.
+But in the spirit of keeping this script independent from the rest of the program, we'll opt for this ugly approach.
 It will probably be the one and only time we'll be doing this `int(round(rand_range()))` madness.**

-Because we want our rooms to fit within the boundries of our map's size, we'll roll our room's width and height first.
+Because we want our rooms to fit within the boundaries of our map's size, we'll roll our room's width and height first.
 All we're doing here is getting two random numbers `w`idth and `h`eight, which will be between `room_size.x` and `room_size.y`.
 To get the position of the room on the map, we roll two more numbers `x` and `y` which are between `0` and `map_size.x` and `.y` respectively.
 The maximum numbers to roll are then offset by subtracting `w` and `h` respectively.
-Because our map indicies begin at 0, we also want to make our max numbers one less than our size.
+Because our map indices begin at 0, we also want to make our max numbers one less than our size.
 We end the chunk of code by declaring a new variable `new_room` and assigning it to a `Rect2()` object.
 Just like we use `Vector2` to define a cell position on our map, we can use `Rect2` to define a rectangular area of cells on our map.
 We can create a Rect2 object by giving it our `x`, `y`, `w`, and `h` random values.

 Now that we've rolled up the abstract definition of our room rectangle, we need to do something with it.
 We need to store our `Rect2` rooms so we can use them later.
 Let's declare a new array `rooms` at the top of the function, just under `var map = []`: